-Chinese desire to be seen as a global superpower on par with the United States drives the need for modernization and increasing Chinese sea power.
-In addition to countering US influence and regaining pre-eminence within maritime Asia, reunification with Taiwan and protecting their rapidly growing economy by securing crucial trade routes and energy routes, the Chinese want to secure critical trade routes and energy routes.
+The Chinese desire to be seen as a global superpower on par with the United States drives the need for modernization and an increase in Chinese sea power.
+In addition to countering US influence and regaining preeminence within maritime Asia, the Chinese aim to reunify with Taiwan, protect their rapidly growing economy by securing crucial trade routes and energy routes, and secure critical trade routes and energy routes.
 Besides using this blue water force for power projection and protecting maritime interests, China will use the Pacific as a new Great Wall to enhance its overall security.
-Chinese navy will be able to extend their defence of mainland China by utilizing blue water capability (Pharis, 2009).
+The Chinese navy will be able to extend its defense of mainland China by utilizing blue-water capability (Pharis,